Flashback Query

 0

-entire technology of flashback database is being implemented from this SCN.
-We can easily convert the SCN
+flashback database is being implemented from this SCN.
+We can easily convert

 SCN_TO_TIMESTAMP(539853)